kevinfiol/kevinfiol.github.io/_posts/2016-03-12-bullet-pools-in-haxeflixel.md

 ---
 layout: post
-title: Bullet Pools with HaxeFlixel
+title: Bullet Pools with Timers in HaxeFlixel
 ---

-One of the more useful features of the flixel library is the inclusion of the `FlxTypedGroup` class, which makes it easier to organize, update, and render multiple instances of an `FlxBasic` object.
+One of the more useful features of the flixel library is the inclusion of the [FlxTypedGroup](http://api.haxeflixel.com/flixel/group/FlxTypedGroup.html) class, which makes it easier to organize, update, and render multiple instances of an FlxBasic object.
 A few getter methods provide useful information such as the length of the group, or an array of every member in an instantiated group.

-A practical application of `FlxTypedGroup` can be found in the ['Asteroids' demo](https://github.com/HaxeFlixel/flixel-demos/tree/master/Arcade/FlxTeroids/source) available via the HaxeFlixel repository.
-Through use of `FlxTypedGroup`'s `recycle` method, we can reuse bullet objects without having to destroy and recreate them, reallocating memory each time.
+A practical application of FlxTypedGroup can be found in the ['Asteroids' demo](https://github.com/HaxeFlixel/flixel-demos/tree/master/Arcade/FlxTeroids/source) available via the HaxeFlixel repository.
+FlxTypedGroup's `recycle` method allows us to resuse bullet objects without having to destroy, recreate, and reallocate memory each time.
 Instead, bullets can be respawned from the queue after the pool has been "expended."

 >Note: In the demo example available in the HaxeFlixel repository, the properties of each bullet are initialized on the fly within `PlayState.hx`.
 For my example, I have created a separate `Bullet` class for the sake of convenience.